SaffronCR/msx-rpg/README.md

 * The game should run.
 * Enjoy!

+## License

+Star Raiders is being created by Cristina Ramos.
+The game code is licensed under a BSD-3-Clause License.
+The game art (graphics, music and sound) is licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 ## Third party resources:
 **Fusion-C Library 1.2**
 *- Author: Eric Boez & Fernando Garcia*